faranalytics/memoir/README.md

 ```

 ## Concepts
 Memoir implements concepts that are familiar in the logging domain i.e., `Levels`, `Loggers`, `Handlers`, and `Formatters`.
 In addition to these familiar concepts, Memoir features a `Metadata` object that contains information about the logged message (e.g., the name of the function).
-It is passed to `Formatters` that support it.
+It may be passed to `Formatters` that support it.

 The following concepts are a subset of Memoir classes that are of practical use.
 These concepts are used in the provided [`Examples`](#examples).